it-kombinat/splunk-demo/README.md

 Presentation about this Demo can find [here](https://it-kombinat.github.io/slides-splunk-demo/).

 # Content of this Repository
-This Repo contains two Ansible plays
+This Repo contains two Ansible plays, Ansible-Roles for these plays and an Ansible configuration file.

 - `ec2-splunk-basic.yml`
 - `ec2-splunk-docker.yml`
+- `roles.yml`
+- `ansible.cfg`

 # Splunk playbook and role Objectives